nch-igm/EnFusion/README.md

 #### We must first mount our host directory that contains the fusion detection results as a volume to our Docker container:

-##### To practice with this test data, save test data directory to local machine and then mount it as a volume:
+##### To do this this with the test data, save test the data directory to your local machine and then mount it as a volume:

 Test data is located here: `EnFusion/test_data/test`